DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/af191e31-082d-43c0-ab76-225d4dd2e354)

 - PCP VALUE 0:
     - “BEST EFFORT” DELIVERY means there is no guarantee that data is delivered or that it meets ANY QoS Standard.
-This is REGULAR TRAFFIC - NOT HIGH PRIORITY
+This is REGULAR traffic - NOT HIGH PRIORITY

 - PCP VALUE 3 and 5:
-    - IP PHONES MARK call signaling TRAFFIC (used to establish calls) as PCP3
+    - IP phones mark call signaling traffic (used to establish calls) as PCP3
-        - They MARK the actual VOICE TRAFFIC as PCP5
+        - They mark the actual VOICE traffic as PCP5

 - Because PCP is found in the dot1q header, it can only be used over the following connections:
     - TRUNK LINKS